 I cannot stress enough the importance of seeing actual works of art.
 I hope that through this engagement with diverse art communities, my students will develop and explore resources that will to be important to their education and lead them into their professional careers.

 Originally from Brodnica, Poland, I earned my B.F.A. from the Milwaukee Institute of Art and Design.
 I continued studies at Purdue University, where I earned an M.A., followed with an M.F.A from the Tyler School of Art, Temple University.
 While at Tyler, I spent a year studying in Rome, Italy.

-I have completed residencies at the Center for Contemporary Printmaking in Connecticut, the Frans Masereel Center in Belgium, and the Cork Printmakers in Ireland.
-Solo exhibits include The Distance Between at the Limerick Printmakers Gallery in Ireland and Contain/Retain at the Cocoon Gallery in Kansas City.
+I have completed residencies at the Center for Contemporary Printmaking in Connecticut, the Frans Masereel Center in Belgium, the Cork Printmakers in Ireland and the Women's Studio Workshop in New York.
+Solo exhibits include Liminal Passages at Longwood College in Virginia, The Distance Between at the Limerick Printmakers Gallery in Ireland and Contain/Retain at the Cocoon Gallery in Kansas City.

 Department of Visual Arts